 Consider local SIM cards or an eSIM for simple data and calls.
 Explore VPNs like NordVPN or ExpressVPN for secure browsing.

 Your health and well-being during your trip holds importance.
 Pack a basic, destination-specific First aid kit to manage minor issues.
-It should include Band-aids, antiseptic wipes, pain relievers (Ibuprofen or Acetaminophen), Anti-diarrhea medication, and any allergy medication you require.
+It should include Band-aids, cleansing wipes, pain relievers (Ibuprofen or Acetaminophen), Anti-diarrhea medication, and any antihistamines you require.

-If you plan to ski or snowboard in the close resorts, you may cause your own equipment, but leasing is widespread at the resorts themselves.
+If you plan to ski or snowboard in the close resorts, you could lead to your own equipment, but leasing is widespread at the resorts themselves.

 If photography is a passion, ensure you have the right accessories to capture all of Zurich's beauty without interruption.